mieweb/docs/content/functions/document-management/documents-and-forms/link-documents-to-other-documents.md

 ## Link via E-Sign

-When a user has documents in the [Pending Reviews](https://system/?f=esign&t=Pending+Reviews&tabmodule=esign&tabselect=Pending+Reviews) tab of the E-Sign module, the document being electronically signed can be linked to another document, if needed.
+When a user has documents in the [Pending Reviews](https://docs.enterprisehealth.com/functions/e-sign-electronic-signature/pending-e-sign-reviews/) tab of the E-Sign module, the document being electronically signed can be linked to another document, if needed.
 Sometimes, it may also be necessary to add another document to the chart, when e-signing a document.
 For example, an MRI Report is pending a review and e-sign, however, the user wishes to create a note in the chart, regarding that MRI Report being e-signed.
-Instances like these can be easily addressed from the [E-Sign](https://system/?func=esign) module, as well.
+Instances like these can be easily addressed from the [E-Sign](https://docs.enterprisehealth.com/functions/e-sign-electronic-signature/) module, as well.

-When addressing Pending Reviews, users can go directly into the document to e-sign, or if multiple documents need reviewed, users may use the Multi-Review feature.
-For a refresher on working the e-sign queue, check out the [Pending E-Sign Reviews](../../e-sign-electronic-signature/pending-e-sign-reviews.md) help documentation.
+When addressing Pending Reviews, users can go directly into the document to e-sign, or if multiple documents need to be reviewed, users may use the Multi-Review feature.
+For a refresher on working the e-sign queue, check out the [Pending E-Sign Reviews](https://docs.enterprisehealth.com/functions/e-sign-electronic-signature/pending-e-sign-reviews/) help documentation.

 Regardless of the method used, the ability to add a document to the chart while reviewing and e-signing documents can be done using the quick links found at the bottom of each document being reviewed.
 Click the **Add Document** link to add a new document into the chart before signing the marked document.